ElieTrigano/CRP_VC/README.md

 ## Pre-requisites

-You can download the libraries from the requirement.txt file in our repo.
+You can download the libraries from the requirement.txt file in our repository.
-The pre-requisites in order to run this repo and try our product are the following libraries :

 ## Files

 An overview of each files: